gloose/15-466-f22-base2/README.md

 Author: Greg Loose

-Design: Extreme Beam Quarantine is a top-down "shooter" game loosely inspired by Qix (1981).
+Design: Extreme Beam Quarantine is a top-down "shooter" game inspired (very loosely) by Qix (1981).
 You control a laser cannon mounted at the center of a floating island on the precipice of a pandemic, with the goal of slicing the island into pieces to separate the healthy from the infected.

 Screen Shot: